Willow

 How will the results be used?
 We will have access to all our pupils’ results, allowing those pupils who need additional support to be identified.

 Will I receive feedback on my child’s check?
 Yes.
-Your child’s teacher will share your child’s score with you with the annual school report, as they would with all national curriculum assessments.
+Your child’s teacher will share your child’s score with you in the annual school report, as they would with all national curriculum assessments.
 There is no pass mark for the check.

-Taken from: Information for parents: 2022 multiplication tables check (see below)
+Taken from: Information for parents: 2025 multiplication tables check (see below)

 Science